ironkayman/RebisTheory/rebis_theory.md

 The miasma is described as the reason for the change within the Wildwoods: `The Gloaming Wildwoods has been infected with a poisonous miasma and the Snarbolax is said to have gone rabid!`

-yet, when Snarbolax is encountered, apart from being rabid, it is present in multiple instances.
+Yet, when Snarbolax is encountered, apart from being rabid, it is present in multiple instances.
 We have previously suggested, that Snarbolax is cursed, with curse accumulating in its hide, and gaining immortality, which would be the reason for its existence since the collapse of tortomega civilization.

 Snarbolax was defeated by knights, unless here it was not one of its kind, as suggested by presence of multiple it instances.

 This case of Rotting Metropolis creates a fitting precedent for existence of poisoned Gloaming Wildwoods and Rabid Snarbolax.
 It is stated that `The Gloaming Wildwoods has been infected with a poisonous miasma and the Snarbolax is said to have gone rabid!` ([Release Notes: 2011.10.09](https://wiki.spiralknights.com/Release_Notes_2011-10-19)), so, considering that all of Clockwork location can be moved, the prime example being molten cavern of Firestorm Citadel - `The Core was in sight.
 But now some kind of massive negative energy anomaly has surfaced above the Core, blocking access to it. ...
 We need you to explore the surrounding levels and collect any intel you can.
 You can start with an Owlite castle of some sort that recently surfaced near this anomaly` ([Ending in Fire - Kora](https://wiki.spiralknights.com/Ending_in_Fire)), it is plausible for the wildwood at some point being affected by the [slime generators](https://wiki.spiralknights.com/The_Vile_Engine/Processing_Plant) at depth 22.

-As it was discussed earlier, we had proposed an existence of a [Vile Deity](), who is the reason behind supernatural occurrences related to poison, rot, and undeath across graveyards.
+As it was discussed earlier, we had proposed an existence of a [Vile Deity](#fiendish-cults), who is the reason behind supernatural occurrences related to poison, rot, and undeath across graveyards.

 It is then a question weather it in fact exists and what is its influence onto material realm.
 And one argument that seems feasible is the existence of [Plague Essence](https://wiki.spiralknights.com/Plague_Essence): `A powerful essence left behind when a creature perishes from a particularly putrid disease.` as it is a material from the same tier and design as [Everfrost](https://wiki.spiralknights.com/Everfrost) and [Flame Souls](https://wiki.spiralknights.com/Flame_Soul).
 We won't suggest, that a type of supernatural plague was utilized to create toxigels.
 But, a Underworld-originating plague, we suggest, is present in the Shadow Lairs version of Gloaming Wildwoods.